zelon88/HRCloud2/README.md

 -Takes user uploads and stores them in user-specific (but not database driven) non-hosted directories set by the administrator in the config.php file.
 Files that are requested by the user are temporarily moved to a user-specific hosted directory or symlinks are created and cleaned every 10 minutes.

+-Supports unlimited number of users.
+User storage, cache, and log files are automatically created the first time a new user logs in.
+Uses built-in WordPress for account creation and management.

 -Non-hosted permanent files remain until deleted by the end-user.

 -Can upload and manipulate multiple files per request.
 To download multiple files the user can select files and the archive format of their choosing.